-It is likely that the service will continue to be delivered remotely for the foreseeable future with an element of office based/face to face working introduced over time when restrictions allow.
+It is likely that the service will continue to be delivered remotely for the foreseeable future with an element of office based/face to face working introduced over time.

-Minutes and agenda papers of Governance & Audit Committee demonstrate that both internal audit, external audit (Audit Wales) and other external inspection/regulation agencies reports have been reported to Governance & Audit Committee and also that officers have been called to the Governance & Audit Committee to discuss their respective reports and action plans and to subsequently provide further updates on progress at future Governance & Audit Committee meetings.
+Minutes and agenda papers of Governance and Audit Committee demonstrate that both internal audit, external audit (Audit Wales) and other external inspection/regulation agencies reports have been reported to the Committee and also that officers have been called to the Governance and Audit Committee to discuss their respective reports and action plans and to subsequently provide further updates on progress at future Committee meetings.

-The Annual Internal Audit Report for the financial year 2020/21 incorporating the Head of Internal Audits Annual opinion has been produced and reported to the Council's Governance and Audit Committee on the 6th September 2021.
+The Annual Internal Audit Report for the financial year 2021/22 incorporating the Head of Regional Internal Audit's Annual opinion was reported to the Council's Governance and Audit Committee in July 2022.

-Taking into account the results of internal audit work completed for the financial year 2020/21, internal controls and risk management were found to be satisfactory.
+Taking into account the results of internal audit work completed for the financial year 2021/22, internal controls and risk management were found to be Reasonable Assurance.

-Given the progress made in addressing concerns around governance and the significant resilience shown in dealing with the pandemic over the last year the Head of Internal Audit's opinion on governance is also satisfactory.
+Given the progress made in addressing previous concerns around governance the Head of Internal Audit's opinion on governance is also Reasonable Assurance.

-Therefore, the Head of Internal Audit's annual opinion on the overall adequacy and effectiveness of the Council's framework of governance, risk management and internal control for 2020-21 is:
+Therefore, the Head of Internal Audit's annual opinion on the overall adequacy and effectiveness of the Council's framework of governance, risk management and internal control for 2021-22 is: